lemonparty/lemonparty2018/README.md

 ### `localsettings.py`

-`localsettings` stores information specific to a particular enbironment.
+`localsettings` stores information specific to a particular environment.
 Here is an example file:

 ```